domna/IKZ-nomad-plugin/README.md

 export PYTHONPATH="$PYTHONPATH:/your/path/nomad-to/nomad-schema-plugin-x-ray-diffraction"
 ```

-Use the path where you cloned this repo.
+or to make this path persistent, write into the .pyenv/bin/activate file of your virtual env.
+Use the path of your local OS where you cloned this repo.

 ### Fork the project